raving-remoras/bangazon-site/README.md

 - The items in My Products show how many of that product have been sold and how many are remaining, as well as how purchasing users have rated the product.
 - If there are still items remaining to be sold, the user will have the option to delete the item
 - The titles of all list items link back to the product's detail page

+## Favorites
+- Favorited vendors are shown in the favorites tab, in addition to all of their available products.
+- Clicking a product will direct the user to the product detail page for that specific item.
+- A vendor can be removed from the favorites page by clicking <em>Unfavorite this seller</em> on any of that vendor's product detail pages.

 ## Recommendations
 - When a user is logged in, they have the ability to recommend a product to another user from that product's detail page